mg14/mg14.github.io/_posts/2014-10-01-mitochondrial-mutations.md

 $$E[N_{fix}(T)] =  \rho E[N(T-2M)] = \mu L (T - 2M).$$

-No the reality check comes by pluggin in some numbers: _Young Seok found about 1 mitochondrial mutation per cancer_.
+No the reality check comes by plugging in some numbers: _Young Seok found about 1 mitochondrial mutation per cancer_.
 Can neutral theory explain that?

 We have \\( \mu = 10^{-7}\\), \\( M \approx 100\\), \\( L = 1.6 \times 10^4\\).
 Realistically a cancer cell has undergone about \\( T=1000\\) cell divisions.
 This yields \\( E[N_{fix}(T)] = 10^{-7} \times 1.6 \times 10^4 \times (1000 - 200) = 1.28\\).
 Very close, isn't it?